grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [Table 1](#table-1) summarises the main findings.
 This table is the simplest way I can think of to boil down the huge amount of information my computer program spits out.
 I hope it makes sense; the full data is in [the companion paper][TECHNOTE].
 Each column summarises one of our models that explain the votes.
 The first column (1) is our model of the Scottish Independence vote.
-Columns(2) and (3) are models of the EU Referendum, (2) uses data for Great Britain as a whole [^FN4], and (3) just uses people living in Scotland.
-The rows summarise the effect of one variable on the vote.
+Columns(2) and (3) are models of the EU Referendum; (2) uses data for Great Britain as a whole [^FN4], and (3) just uses people living in Scotland.
+The rows summarise the effect of each variable on the vote.
-The green up-arrows '<span class='positive_strong'>&#x21c8; </span>', '<span class='positive_med'>&#x2191;</span>' and '<span class='positive_weak'>&#x21e1;</span>' indicate things that have a significant *positive* effect on a 'Yes' (or 'Leave'), vote, from the strongest to the weakest.
-Likewise the red down arrows '<span class='negative_strong'>&#x21ca;</span>', '<span class='negative_med'>&#x2193;</span>' and '<span class='negative_weak'>&#x21e3;</span>' signify negative effects [^FNSIG].
+The green up-arrows '<span class='positive_strong'>&#x21c8; </span>', '<span class='positive_med'>&#x2191;</span>' and '<span class='positive_weak'>&#x21e1;</span>' indicate things that have a significant *positive* effect on a 'Yes' (or 'Leave'), vote, from the strongest to the weakest[^FNSIG].
+Likewise the red down arrows '<span class='negative_strong'>&#x21ca;</span>', '<span class='negative_med'>&#x2193;</span>' and '<span class='negative_weak'>&#x21e3;</span>' signify negative effects.
 Variables that don't appear significant are indicated with '<span class='nonsig'>&#x25CF;</span>'.
 Although my models do a good job of capturing how the votes varied by income, age, sex and so on, they of course don't explain everything - you could posses all the indicators that were associated with a 'Yes' note, but still have voted 'No', and vice versa.